yann64/moz4haiku/README.md

 # moz4haiku
-Modest attemps at building Mozilla apps under Haiku
+Modest attempt at building Mozilla apps under Haiku

-The build4haiku.sh will install pre-requisites, download the source code, and buld the bootstrap eecutables.
+build4haiku.sh will install pre-requisites, download the source code, and build the bootstrap executables.

 Make sure 'build4haiku.sh' has autorization to be executed.
-Run it from terminal.

 For now Mozilla applications cannot been built (yet, WIP).